 Monument Valley 2 might be a fairly simple isometric puzzler, but don't let that fool you.
-It's a game that is stunning and has some mind-bending perspective-based puzzles rendered in a beautifully abstract art style.
+It is stunning and has some mind-bending perspective-based puzzles rendered in a beautifully abstract art style.
 It's as lovely as it gets, and you should check it out if you're a puzzler fan.

 There are better, more playable platform-puzzlers than GRIS on Android, but is there a more beautiful or emotionally affecting example?
 Probably not.
 It's a painterly masterpiece that impressed us with its out-of-this-world design and unique approach.

-We have a GRIS review to give you a more ample idea of what you can expect from the game, but the overall take is simple - if you're looking for a unique puzzler with absolutely stunning visuals, GRIS is the game.Download GRIS
+We have a GRIS review to give you a more ample idea of what you can expect, but the overall take is simple - if you're looking for a unique puzzler with absolutely stunning visuals, GRIS is the one.

 Grand Mountain Adventure

-Grand Mountain Adventure is a downright gorgeous free-roaming snowboarding game that gives you a full pristine mountain to explore.
-This game earns its place on this best looking Android games list with its realistic depiction of snow alone, but there's much more besides that.
+Grand Mountain Adventure is a downright gorgeous free-roaming snowboarding title that gives you a full pristine mountain to explore.
+It earns its place on this best looking Android games list with its realistic depiction of snow alone, but there's much more besides that.

-In our Alto's Odyssey review we've mentioned how immersive and beautiful this game is.
+In our Alto's Odyssey review we've mentioned how immersive and beautiful it is.
 If you haven't checked it out yet, you should do so ASAP - you're missing out.
-We also have some useful tips to help you get some high scores.Download Alto's Odyssey

 A glorious open-world RPG that seriously evokes the sprawling fantasy grandeur of Nintendo's Breath of the Wild.
-This game evokes mystery and a feel-good vibe that no other does, which is probably the key to its massive success.
+Genshin Impact evokes mystery and a feel-good vibe that no other does, which is probably the key to its massive success.
 That, and the gacha system, for sure.